vaishnaviugavekar/opencart-manual-testing/README.md

 # 🛒 OpenCart Manual Testing Project

 ## 📌 Overview
-This repository contains a comprehensive Manual Testing project for the OpenCart Frontend application.
+This repository contains a comprehensive **Manual Testing project** for the **OpenCart Frontend application**.
-It showcases complete test documentation prepared according to industry-standard testing practices, covering the full Software Testing Life Cycle (STLC).
+It showcases complete test documentation prepared according to industry-standard testing practices, covering the fullSof tware Testing Life Cycle (STLC).

 This project is intended to demonstrate practical manual testing skills, structured documentation, and real-world testing scenarios for an e-commerce application.